California Residents: Click here for the California Privacy Notice.

 2.3 We respect your right to privacy and will only process personal information in accordance with applicable data protection legislation in the EU, the USA (including the Children's Online Privacy Protection Act) and elsewhere.

 We will comply with applicable data protection laws.
-This involves us being responsible for personal data which we use in connection with GOG services and equally our Partners (see opposite) will be responsible for personal data which they use in connection with GOG services.
+This involves us being responsible for personal data which we use in connection with GOG services and equally our Trusted Partners (see opposite) will be responsible for personal data which they use in connection with GOG services.

-2.4 GOG works with trusted partners, including our sister company CD PROJEKT, developers and publishers, payment providers, customer service software providers and others („Partners”) – more on them later in this Agreement.
+2.4 GOG works with trusted partners, including our related company CD PROJEKT S.A., developers and publishers, payment providers, customer service software providers and others (“Trusted Partners”) – more on them later in this Policy.

 3. PROTECTING CHILDREN

-4. WHAT INFORMATION WE COLLECT
+4. INFORMATION WE COLLECT